 SAS first checks the order of the by-variables.
 In this case, where the data is actually already sorted accordingly, no sort is performed.
 Instead a note is written to the log: “Sort order of input data set has been verified.”.
 This indicates that the sort order is already correct and saves the entire sort algorithm run.
 Furthermore, it sets the VALIDATED Flag to 1.
 You can read more about why that is important in the blog post The Importance Of The SAS SORTED And VALIDATED Flags.

 The SORT Procedure is one of the most utilized procedures in SAS.
 Therefore, the novice SAS programmer should familiarize herself with the many options that lets the procedure reach its full potential.
 This post presented three options, that should be part of every SAS programmers toolkit: The SORTSIZE, TAGSORT and PRESORTED Options.
 Furthermore, we have seen small examples of how these options can reduce sort run times by orders of magnitude.

-I have previously written about Three Alternatives To PROC SORT.
+I have previously written about Three Alternatives To PROC SORT, Three Other PROC SORT Options You Should Know and The Difference Between NodupKey and NoDup in PROC SORT.
 Also, if you are serious about speeding up PROC SORT, you have to consider Multi Threaded Processing and Using the BUFSIZE and BUFNO System Options.